Home > Plasma

 This technology is optimal for ceramics and abradables.

-• Projected materials: powder – ceramics, abradables, metals and their alloys
+• Sprayed materials: powder – ceramics, abradables, metals and their alloys

 • Particle speed: 200 – 400 m/s